Frist Center members include the affiliates and fellows who applied and were accepted into membership.

 - The Cascio lab is the Laboratory for Affective Sensory Research (LASR) and focuses on sensation, perception, and emotion in individuals on the autism spectrum and the neural basis of differences in these phenomena.
 Our lab focuses heavily on the somatic senses–touch, proprioception, and interoception.

 - The SENSE lab is interested in social and emotional functioning, pubertal development and stress, which is being being studied in a comprehensive longitudinal study of youth with and without ASD using neuropsychological, physiological, hormonal and behavioral measures.
 Additionally, the team conducts randomized clinical trials of novel interventions to enhance social competence to include a multisite trial utilizing SENSE Theatre, a peer-mediated, theatre-based program developed by Dr. Corbett.

-- Assistant Professor in the Department of Electrical Engineering and Computer Science
+- Assistant Professor in Computer Science

 - Associate Professor of Psychology and Biological Sciences